St Mary's University, Twickenham: Academic profile

 Staff are engaged in both national and international research, which was described as "world-leading in terms of originality, significance and rigour" in the most recent Research Excellence Framework (REF) St Mary's has over 10 research centres, including the Benedict XVI Centre for Religion and Society which opened on the 5 May 2016.

 The university also runs a range of short courses and CPD sessions on weekends and during the evenings, including sport, health, nutrition and exercise.
 These are run by their Centre for Short Courses & CPD.
+As a member of Advance HE's Athena Swan Charter, St Mary's University has a stated commitment to advancing and improving gender equality for all staff and students.

 Chapel

 The university's chapel, designed by Sir Albert Richardson, was built in 1962–63.
 Mass is held every Sunday morning and (during term time) on Sunday evening.
 During term times there is also a lunchtime Mass on weekdays.

 Campus facilities

 Students' Union

 The Students' Union (SU) was first housed in the original chapel and had a bar where the Baptismal font used to be.
 The SU was then moved to another building and the old chapel was converted into a lecture hall.
 After that SU building burnt down several years ago, the SU was moved to its current location in J-building.

 The building has a bar with screens for viewing sporting events, and the SU hall underwent £50,000 of refurbishment in 2011 to convert it into an SU common room.
 There are a number of regular events in the bar and SU common room, such as discos and quiz nights.